 Tropes applicable to him:

-- Arrogant Kung-Fu Guy: A huge number of his early roles are this type of character, and some say he was quite arrogant off screen in his early career.
+- Arrogant Kung-Fu Guy: A huge number of his early roles are this type of character, and some say he was rather arrogant off screen in his early career.
 However, all of his coworkers nowadays describe him as a very polite, professional guy.

 - Badass in a Nice Suit: In several of his early films, you see him kick ass while wearing some fancy clothes, mostly formal.